-MEDIA RECORDING FOR ASSESSMENT OF STUDENT LEARNING
+MEDIA RECORDING FOR ASSESSMENT OF STUDENT LEARNING (By Instructor)

 The instructor may use Zoom media recordings as part of the assessment of students.
 This may include but is not limited to classroom discussions, presentations, clinical practice, or skills testing that occur during the course.
 These recordings will be used for student assessment purposes only and will not be shared or used for any other purpose.
+Students will be advised before the instructor initiates a recording of a Zoom session

-ZOOM RECORDINGS OF ONLINE CLASSES
+RECORDINGS OF ONLINE CLASSES (By Students)